Pakistan must bring perpetrators of 26/11 terror attacks to justice: Consul Gen Jaiswal | Law-Order

 Pakistan must bring perpetrators of 26/11 terror attacks to justice: Consul Gen Jaiswal

-Perpetrators of the "ghastly" 26/11 Mumbai attacks must be brought to justice by Pakistan, India's Consul General in New York Randhir Jaiswal said, emphasising that combating terrorism requires strong global cooperation as he, along with top Israeli diplomats, paid homage to the victims of the 2008 terror strike.
+Pakistan must bring the perpetrators of the ghastly 26/11 Mumbai attacks to justice, India's Consul General in New York Randhir Jaiswal said, emphasising that combating terrorism requires strong global cooperation as he, along with top Israeli diplomats, paid homage to the victims of the 2008 terror strike.
 November 26 marks the 12th anniversary of the terrorist attacks in Mumbai.

-Prominent community leader and President of the American India Public Affairs Committee Jagdish Sewhani said Pakistan today is more isolated than ever.
-He asserted that the war against terrorism has to be won.
-Sewhani said the perpetrators of Mumbai terrorist attack continue to roam freely in Pakistan and called on the Jewish community to press upon the incoming Biden administration to not restore financial aid to Pakistan -- the "epicentre of terrorism".
-He expressed confidence that the Biden administration will continue to stand with India in the fight against terrorism and ensure there is zero tolerance towards terrorism.
+Prominent community leader and American India Public Affairs Committee president Jagdish Sewhani said Pakistan today is more isolated than ever.
+Sewhani called on the Jewish community to press upon the incoming Biden administration to not restore financial aid to Pakistan -- the "epicentre of terrorism".
+He expressed confidence that the Biden administration will continue to stand with India in the fight against terrorism.

 ALSO READ